This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Types of Bricks”.

 b) Clayey bricks

 d) Clamp bricks

 Explanation: Unburnt bricks are the one dried in the sun, after moulding.
-They are kept for long time until they dry.
-Sometimes due to large number of bricks, limited time, improper workman skills, the bricks are not completely dried and hence are called Kucha bricks.
+They are kept for a long time until they dry.
+Sometimes due to a large number of bricks, limited time, improper workman skills, the bricks are not completely dried and hence are called Kucha bricks.

 2. Burnt bricks can be further classified into how many types?

 Explanation: There can be 4 sub-divisions of burnt bricks.
 They are first class, second class, third class and kiln rejected bricks.